Gracerosen/kelvin-weather-mini-project-in-javascript/README.md

 </br>
 <br>
 </br>

-6. Write a comment above that explains this line of code.
+6.Write a comment above that explains this line of code.
 <br>
 </br>
 <br>